gaborcsardi/figlet/README.md

 * Less than 200kB.
 * Use as a Docker stage.
 * Use as a GitHub action.
+* Universal binary for x86_64 and arm64 macOS.
 * Static binary for any Alpine Linux version from an Alpine repo.
 * Static binary for any Linux, download and uncompress manually.
 * Supported platforms: `amd64` (`x86_64`), `arm64` (`aarch64`), `s390x`,